 Know how much you owe, and check the status of your loans.

-Are you up to date on your payments?
 Has your deferment form been processed?
 Where should you send your payment?
 All of these questions can be answered by signing into the National Student Loan Data System (NSLDS).
 The Financial Aid Overview screen lists your existing federal loans.
 Click into each one to see further details, such as the phone number and mailing address for the loan servicing agency.

 Make sure your contact information is up-to-date with your loan servicer.